onaio/tally-ho/docs/overview/README.md

 For component races, the candidates that appear on result forms for a specific component race may be shared accross multiple General ballots.
-For example, although the General race candidates in Sebha office races 17 through 21 each have different candidates on the General ballots, the componant candidates for races 17 through 21 are all the same.
+For example, although the General race candidates in Sebha office races 17 through 21 each have different candidates on the General ballots, the component candidates for races 17 through 21 are all the same.

 ## Main Pipeline

 The main pipeline begins when a paper results form is received.
 The result form passes through the following stages in sequence:

 1. Intake
 2. Data Entry 1